sambranaivan/CardScriptsWiki/Home.md

 Welcome to the Project Ignis card scripts wiki!
 Hopefully one day there will be detailed documentation here.

 # Scripting Library
+As of Jun-2022, these are the functions available in Edopro's scripting library.
+It includes functions defined in the core but also auxiliary functions.

+Note 1: the ellipsis (`...`) represents a variable number of arguments, usually used to represent when extra parameters are supported.

+Note 2: parameters surrounded by square brackets `[ ]` are optional parameters.

 ## Functions